 The Second Symposium

-We are pleased to announce the second symposium at Columbia University, Saturday, March 4, 2017 from 2 to 6 PM.
+We are pleased to report the success of our Second Symposium, a summary of the proceedings for which may be requested by email.
+The symposium was held at Columbia University, Saturday, March 4, 2017 from 2 to 6 PM.

 Northwest Science Building

 550 West 120th Street